Methods of Mayhem (album): Background

 Former Mötley Crüe drummer Tommy Lee's new musical venture, Methods of Mayhem, arose from his collaboration with rapper TiLo.
 Sparked by pent-up frustration resulting from jail stints, run-ins with the law, and tabloid reporters, Lee pulled together numerous stars from the worlds of rock and hip-hop.

 Additional personnel include: George Clinton, Kid Rock, Lil' Kim, The Crystal Method, Snoop Dogg, Fred Durst and Mix Master Mike.

 It is an enhanced audio CD which contains regular audio tracks and multimedia computer files.
 The album booklet "ill-ustrations" features the artwork of Derek Hess.

 "Get Naked" and "New Skin" were released as singles for the album.

 The supporting tour for the album featured Stephen Perkins (Jane's Addiction) on drums.

-"Crash" was featured in the video games Gran Turismo 3: A-Spec and Crazy Taxi 2 (both which were edited to censor profanity), along with the riff to "Who The Hell Cares", as well as being in the theatrical trailer for the film Driven.
+"Crash" was featured in the video games Gran Turismo 3: A-Spec, Crazy Taxi 2 (both which were edited to censor profanity), and NFL Blitz 2002, along with the riff to "Who The Hell Cares", as well as being in the theatrical trailer for the film Driven.

 "Hypocritical" was featured in the video game Dave Mirra Freestyle BMX 2 and the game Motor Mayhem.